ibtraore/multi-agent-ontology-population/Readme.md

-# A Framework for Contextualizing Symptom Manifestations in Healthcare: A Case Study on ADHD
+# PATCHES : A Framework for Contextualizing ADHD Symptoms Manifestations

-This is the repository for `A Framework for Contextualizing Symptom Manifestations in Healthcare: A Case Study on ADHD`.
+This is the repository for `PATCHES : A Framework for Contextualizing ADHD Symptoms Manifestations`.
  This study introduce a complete framework designed to support clinical reasoning for Contextualizing the manifestations of ADHD symptoms.

 **Note:** Due to the confidentiality of medical data, all personal patient information has been replaced with fictitious data.